ArseniiRudenko/plannng-service/README.md

 # plannng-service
 Backend for task scheduling service.
 Just an exercise in writing scala backends.
+Uses postgres sql databse for task storage and redis for user sessions.
 - Allows creating tasks that are grouped in projects
 - Supports users and recrticting access to projects to specific users
 - Suports adding tags to tasks for grouping and search